Infection is spread through sneezing, coughing, or touching.

 After the bacteria are identified, they may be tested to see which antibiotics are effective (a process called susceptibility testing).

-Children are routinely vaccinated against Haemophilus influenzae type b (see Table: Vaccinating Infants and Children).
-The vaccine is very effective, especially in preventing meningitis, epiglottitis, and bacteremia.
+Children are routinely vaccinated against Haemophilus influenzae type b (see Table: Routine Vaccinations for Infants, Children, and Adolescents).
+The vaccine has greatly reduced the number of serious Haemophilus influenzae type b infections, such as meningitis, epiglottitis, and bacteremia.

 If the household of a person with a serious Haemophilus influenzae type b infection includes a child who is under 4 years old and is not fully immunized against Haemophilus influenzae type b, the child should be vaccinated.
-Also, all members of the household, except pregnant women, should be given an antibiotic, such as rifampin, by mouth to prevent infection.
+Also, all members of the household, except pregnant women, should be given the antibiotic rifampin to prevent infection.